August Neander

 Johann August Wilhelm Neander (17 January 1789 – 14 July 1850) was a German theologian and church historian.

-Biography
+Early life

 Neander was born in Göttingen as David Mendel.
 His father, Emmanuel Mendel, was said to have been a Jewish peddler.
 While very young, his parents separated and he moved with his mother to Hamburg.
 After completing grammar school (Johanneum), he enrolled in a gymnasium where he discovered Plato.
 Some of his fellow students included Wilhelm Neumann, writer Karl August Varnhagen von Ense, and poet Adelbert von Chamisso.

 Conversion from Judaism to Christianity

 Neander's conversion from Judaism to Christianity was the largest change in his life and had a heavy impact upon both himself and his writing.
 Neander, along with his brothers and sisters, followed later by their mother, eventually left the synagogue and embraced Christianity.
 In his own personal conversion, Neander was influenced by the Apostle John, due to the similarity in the sentiment of John's writings to those of Plato.

 Neander's conversion has been likened to the conversion of Saint Paul of Tarsus, due to the impact that his new faith had on his person, his work, his relationship with his students, and his attitude toward church history.

 He was baptized on 25 February 1806 at the age of 17 and adopted the name of Neander, or "new man" on becoming a Protestant Christian.